KorfLab/algorithms/viterbi/alan/kmer_vs_markov.md

  - 1st and 2nd order: Markov model performs better than K-mer counter part
   - Higher orders: K-mer model performs better

-  One thing to note is that the testseq in generated using k-mer model.
+  One thing to note is that the testseq is generated using k-mer model.

 | Order | Accuracy |  K | Accuracy |